-Image: Screenshot of the Study screening and/or coding forms pane, illustrating the cyberbullying toy example coding form with 5 responses.
+Image: Study screening and/or coding forms pane, illustrating the cyberbullying toy example coding form with 5 responses.

 The Response Portal allows users easy access to each study's response.
 Users click on the row to access the specific response.